 At times of crisis in people’s lives such as serious illness or bereavement, many issues are raised which might be called ‘spiritual’.
 These issues might be religious or simply how we are feeling about things that are happening; our relationships with others; or questions about the meaning of life.

-Each of the three Pilgrims Hospices also has its own chaplain who is responsible for spiritual care of patients within the multidisciplinary team.
-Each chaplain is available to all patients and their carers both in the community and in the inpatient units, whether or not they hold religious beliefs.
-They also lead regular worship in the chapels and administer prayers and sacraments at the bedside when requested.
+Each of the three Pilgrims Hospices also has a Chaplain or a Spiritual Care Co-ordinator who is responsible for spiritual care within the multidisciplinary team.
+These are available to all patients and their carers both in the community and in the in-patient units, whether or not they adhere to religious beliefs or practices.
+Chaplains and other local clergy also lead worship in the chapels and administer prayers and sacraments at the bedside when requested.
+There are also a number of Chaplaincy volunteers who offer spiritual care to patients and families.

-Community patients can request to see a chaplain through their specialist palliative care nurse or by ringing the hospice.
-Inpatients may well meet a chaplain on their rounds or can request a visit via other staff, they will be available for you to talk to about anything you wish.
+Community patients can request to see a Chaplain or a Spiritual Care Co-ordinator through their specialist palliative care nurse or by ringing the hospice.
+In-patients may well meet them on their rounds or can request a visit via other staff – they will be available for you to talk to about anything you wish.
 They can also arrange a visit by a leader from one of the local faith communities at patients’ requests.

 Each hospice has its own chapel, which is always open and available for patients and visitors.
 Each of these provides a beautiful space for quiet prayer, meditation or reflection as well as the services, which take place on Sundays for ward patients and carers and during the week (for day hospice patients).